tbruckschlegel/example1/README.md

 # Repository example1 - Windows Console

-A performance test of a naive std::distance function implementation vs an advanced one using constexpr to avoud branching at runtime.
-It also compares against the STL implementation.
+A performance test of a naive std::distance function implementation vs an advanced one using constexpr to avoid branching at runtime.
+It also compares perfromance against the STL implementation.

 ## Requirements